Drax-tor/Master---Details-APIs/README.md

 This is a node.js app.
 In the package you can find:

-*server.js --> nodeJS app
+-server.js --> nodeJS app

-*endpoint.txt --> list of the endpoints covered by the app
+-endpoint.txt --> list of the endpoints covered by the app

-*README.txt --> a guide on how to install and use the app
+-README.txt --> a guide on how to install and use the app

 ================================
 INSTALL